AnushkaVenky/anushkavenky.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <h3><a href="https://www.iitm.ac.in/">IIT Madras</a></h3>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    I am a schmol cat.
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  # scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  # limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  # scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  # limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello and welcome to my website!

+I'm Anushka, a 5th year Dual-Degree Computational and Mechanical Engineering student at [IIT Madras](https://www.iitm.ac.in/).
+My research interests lie in computational materials science and flow physics.
+Much of my research so far has focussed on using multiscale methods to uncover the molecular origins of macroscopic behaviour.
+You can take a look at my ongoing work at [projects and publications](/projects_and_publications/).

+When I am not working I love to follow my passion for Tennis, running, high altitude trekking (especially in the Indian Himalayas), and watching movies.
+You can read more about my hobbies at [hobbies](/hobbies/) and my travels at [travel blog](/travel_blog/).

+Contact me on [LinkedIn](https://www.linkedin.com/in/anushka-venkatesh-80ab84255/) or send me an [e-mail](mailto:me21b026@smail.iitm.ac.in).